 These five bars on Norwegian Prima are worthy of a visit whether you go for pre-dinner cocktails, or post-show socializing.
 One other bar to make note of is the popular Whiskey Bar on Deck 8 on the way to the theater.

 This bar bustled with activity most of the evenings.
-The bartenders are knowledgable about the specialty whiskeys they serve.
+The bartenders are knowledgeable about the specialty whiskeys they serve.
 In fact, it’s possible to sample some of the extra special whiskeys there.

 With all of the many options for beverages on Norwegian Prima, it would take many sailings to try the variety of drinks offered.
 So much more than the typical bar offerings are available on Prima, and that makes discovering all that is new a worthwhile adventure.